Visiting Walt Disney World with Hearing Disabilities

 • text typewriter phone

-If you need some or all of these accommodations you can ask for them at the time of your reservation or call to update your reservation at any time prior to your trip.
+If you need these accommodations, you can ask for them at the time of your reservation.
+Additionally, you can call to update your reservation at any time prior to your trip.
 You can also make requests at the time of your arrival, but it is easier on you and on the cast members at the resort if you make requests before your arrive.

 Visiting the parks at Walt Disney World with a hearing disability may seem to present a challenge, but Disney has a special handheld device that allows guests to fully experience the park.
 This handheld assistive listening device can be picked up at guest relations in each park.
 There is a $25 deposit that is fully refundable upon return of the device.
 This device can be used throughout the park for descriptive services and/or sound amplification.
 The device is apparently easy to use.
 It uses wireless signals to identify where you are in the park and amplifies the sounds of the attractions around you.
 The screen on the device has the capability to transfer attraction audio into text format on the device.